tiprankstipranks

 Taxation & Government Incentives - Risk 1

-Changes in U.S. tax laws could have a material adverse effect on our business, cash flow, results of operations, and financial condition.
+Changes in U.S. or foreign tax laws, or an extended government shutdown, could have a material adverse effect on our business, cash flow, results of operations and financial condition.

 Environmental / Social - Risk 1